Industrial Engineering and Operations Research

 In the second part of the workshop, which immediately follows the public presentation, the dissertation committee and other interested faculty members will reconvene in private with the candidate for the purpose of giving more feedback and specific guidelines for continuing research.
 At this time, the committee may decide that the candidate's progress is unsatisfactory.
 Should the committee reach this conclusion, it will be reported in writing, with proper justification, to the candidate and the department chair.
 The committee may require an additional workshop sooner than one year after the unsatisfactory one.
 Recurrent failure to present a satisfactory prospectus workshop may result in the disqualification of the student and termination of doctoral candidacy.

-Once the candidate has completed his or her research and completely written the thesis, a defense workshop must be scheduled and held.
-A completed copy of the thesis must be distributed to the committee at least two weeks before this final workshop.
+Once the candidate has completed his or her research and written the dissertation, a final workshop must be scheduled and held.
+The dissertation must be distributed to the committee at least two weeks before this final workshop.
 This workshop will follow the same format as other workshops.
-The committee will inform the candidate about any remaining problems or issues with the thesis.
-If the committee has serious issues with the thesis, it may require an additional defense workshop.
-A form signed by the student's committee chair must be submitted to the Student Services Office immediately after the workshop.
+The committee will inform the candidate about any remaining problems or issues with the dissertation.
+If the committee has serious issues with the dissertation, it may require an additional final workshop.

 Master's Degree Requirements (MS)